n1ghtmare/Nox/README.md

 Adding more documentation is a high priority, bare with me.
 More stuff is to come, contributions, suggestions and issue reports are highly appreciated.
-Seriously, write code with me :)
+Join me coding ! :)